Development of a rational route for vehicles. Calculation of logistics costs for transport

 We are starting to develop circular routes.

-A circular route is developed by constructing a closed line contour at right angles, all vertices of which must lie in the loaded cells alternately in circles and without circles.
+A circular route is developed by constructing a closed line contour at right angles, all the vertices of which must lie in loaded cells, alternately in circles and without circles.

-We calculate a rational route
+Calculating a rational route

 • Urban.